 LinkedIn is a platform for professionals, meaning content you post on Facebook, Twitter or Instagram doesn’t make the cut here.

 Make sure things you post are relevant to your profession, the general economy or a certain field, and makes people think!

 Endorsing skill sets of others is a great way to support other individual’s profiles and shows that you support their core values.
 It’s a good way to build relationships with your connections, too – and they might endorse some of your skills in return!

 As well as getting your name and resume out there via your profile and connections, LinkedIn actually has a job search app!
 Here you can use your profile to apply for jobs in one tap, and it shows who you are connected with, too – crucial for getting that interview!

 Develop New Partnerships

 Initiating projects and partnerships with new connections is a failsafe way to network and grow your profile.
 You can ask a new connection to co-author an article with you in a journal, for example, or submit a conference proposal together.
-If your article is published, or proposal is accepted, this will level up both of your LinkedIn profiles and future career prospects.
+If your article is published or a proposal is accepted, this will level up both your LinkedIn profiles and future career prospects.